Jesshuan/Jedha-certification/Blocn°6 - Evolution and predictions for Swiss protection forests/README.md

 -------------------
-ABOUT MY PERSONNAL CONTRIBUTION AND THIS REPOSITORY
+ABOUT MY PERSONAL CONTRIBUTION AND THIS GIT REPOSITORY